scintill/electrum-web/docs/INDEX.md

 to help Bitcoin users avoid future thefts by making centralized servers and trust hierarchies unnecessary for convenient, daily usage of Bitcoin.

-Thomas began work on a special kind of Bitcoin wallet.
-It would be simple and easy to use.
-It would be portable, modular and have very few dependencies, yet it would access the full power of the Bitcoin.
+Thomas began work on a special kind of Bitcoin wallet that would be simple and easy to use.
+It would be portable, modular and have very few dependencies, yet it would maintain the full power of the Bitcoin blockchain.

 This made Electrum just as convenient to use as any Website.
 It meant Electrum would start instantly, and it meant Electrum could run on